wahwynn/statista-case-study/README.md

 ## Analysis

 Statista is a large provider of data looking to create an API to expose to RAG-like (Retrieval-Augmented Generation) applications.
-Since the data is Statista's key intellectual property, it is assumed the role of the Statista API is to provide the data to augment LLMs, not to provide the LLM feature itself.
 Below is a workflow diagram of a simple RAG application.
 The provider application is any application that wishes to use Statista data to augment its LLM.

 ![Workflow](docs/workflow.png "Workflow")